 Use in special populations

-Safety and efficacy has not been established in pediatric patients.
+The safety and efficacy of pimavanserin have not been established in pediatric patients.

 No dosage adjustment is needed for mild to moderate renal impairment and elderly patients.